-Assessment area Conclusion Costs and charges The Trustees have assessed the Plan as offering reasonable value from a costs and charges perspective.
+Conclusion The Trustees have assessed the Plan as offering reasonable value from a costs and charges perspective.
 Whilst charges were lower for two of the three comparators, this did not include additional fees that the assessment does not account for.
-Net investment performance The Trustees have assessed the Plan as offering reasonable value from a net investment performance perspective.
+The Trustees have assessed the Plan as offering reasonable value from a net investment performance perspective.
 Whilst performance was below that of both the Aviva and NEST comparators, the notable differences in asset allocation meant these were not true like-for-like comparisons.
-Governance and administration The Trustee has assessed the Scheme as offering good value from a governance and administration perspective.
-Overall Overall, considering all three areas set out above, the Trustees have assessed the Plan as offering reasonable value for members.
-Based on its assessment, the Trustees have identified the following areas for improvement, which the Trustees believe will help ensure the Plan provides good value for members going forward.
-Explore the possibility of engaging in discussions with L&amp;G to negotiate their fee, thereby enhancing competitiveness against comparable entities.
-The Trustees should review the Common and Scheme specific Data and put actions in place to improve the data quality.
-The Trustees should consider members' preferences for mode of communication.
-The AAF report should be reviewed annually by the Trustees in future.
-The Trustees should consider whether quarterly meetings would be beneficial to the Plan's operation in future. value for members being offered, than winding up the Plan and transferring members' assets to a larger occupational Plan.
+The Trustee has assessed the Scheme as offering good value from a governance and administration perspective.
+Overall, considering all three areas set out above, the Trustees have assessed the Plan as offering reasonable value for members.
+Based on its assessment, the Trustees have identified the following areas for improvement, which the Trustees believe will help ensure the Plan provides good value for members going forward. - Explore the possibility of engaging in discussions with L&G to negotiate their fee, thereby enhancing competitiveness against comparable entities. - The Trustees should review the Common and Scheme specific Data and put actions in place to improve the data quality. - The Trustees should consider members' preferences for mode of communication. - The AAF report should be reviewed annually by the Trustees in future. - The Trustees should consider whether quarterly meetings would be beneficial to the Plan's operation in future.
+The Trustees believe making these improvements will result in better value for members being offered, than winding up the Plan and